By Gail Goodman, Pepperlane Co-Founder and Chief Product Officer

 Strategic Foundation already in place?
 Set aside some time on a regular basis—like the beginning of each quarter—to review how you are doing, notice where you might be off track and set your intentions for the quarter to come.
 If you have some difficult issues to tackle, bring it to your next Boost and get some help.
 It can be really helpful to find a peer group to do this together and hold each other accountable.

 Need to create or revisit your Strategic Foundation?
 Now is a great time to do the work.
 You can start by using this guide to begin writing down your strategy.
 You may notice it is hard to do alone.
-It really helps to have some structure and coaching.
-That’s why Pepperlane created the Your Growth Journey where you will build a strategic growth plan you can confidently follow to find repeatability, profitability and success.
+It really helps to have some structure and outside input from your peers.
+Come to a Boost and get feedback on your strategic growth plan.

 Wishing you all the best as you visit the forest to find your strategic focus!